-Our next faculty spotlight is on Allen Delgado, instructor for MTI College’s Paralegal Studies program.
+Our next faculty spotlight is on Allen Delgado, instructor for Campus, formerly known as MTI College, in the Paralegal Studies program.
 Allen has been an instructor in the paralegal program for two years.
-Interestingly enough, however, this is not his first experience with MTI.
+Interestingly enough, however, this is not his first experience with Campus.
 He is a graduate from the very program he is now teaching.
-Prior to his enrollment as a student at MTI, Allen worked in the medical field for eight years as a licensed EMT.
+Prior to his enrollment as a student at Campus, Allen worked in the medical field for eight years as a licensed EMT.
 He realized that he did not want to become a nurse or a doctor.
 Allen realized that he wanted a change in career.
 At this point in his career, he felt he had become stagnant and felt trapped.
 He had a strong feeling that he needed to make a change.
 Allen started off like so many other students, seeing commercials and hearing ads on the radio concerning job training programs.
 He started researching and making a list of careers.
 Allen became interested in the paralegal field because he enjoys critical thinking, reading, and writing.
 Also, there is always someone who needs help, and he found it very interesting to be able to work with attorneys, other paralegals and even judges.
 It seemed to be a natural fit for him.
-He enrolled in MTI College’s Paralegal studies program.
+He enrolled in the Paralegal studies program at Campus.
 He graduated on the Dean’s List and Honor Roll.
 Prior to graduation, he went to work as a paralegal in a very successful law firm.

 Allen currently teaches paralegal courses such as Introduction to the Legal Environment, Introduction to Paralegalism, Client Interviewing and Ethics, Legal Technology.
 One of his favorite courses, and a current “hot topic” in the field, is Ethics.
 Allen very wisely explained that everyone’s ethics are different because they are based upon their particular environment and personal history.
 Therefore, within the Ethics course, when Allen brings real-world situations into play, such as the current political climate or professional “What if?” situations, it makes for a fun discussion.
 Being a teacher is always something Allen has been passionate about.
 “As a student sitting in class I would always think to myself, ‘I could do that’ and how I would do it.”
 He would think about how he could teach material in different ways so students would comprehend it even better.
 He thought about how he could tailor the curriculum so the information would be retained better by the students.
 After graduation, he kept in contact with a number of his instructors.

-Being an MTI instructor is definitely one of the accomplishments that he is most proud of in his career.
+Being a Campus instructor is definitely one of the accomplishments that he is most proud of in his career.
 “Being a former student, saying that one day I can see myself teaching, and then actually accomplishing it, is an honor.”
 Allen is also incredibly proud of the legal career he has built.
 “I really take pride in my work.
 I am proud to say that I am a legal analyst for the state personnel board.
 I love my job.
-I love what I do and it is only because of my paralegal education at MTI College.”
+I love what I do and it is only because of my paralegal education at Campus.”